SEDMv2/SEDMKP-Docs/source/index.rst

 If you use SEDM data please use the following text in your published papers:

+Based on observations obtained with the Spectral Energy Distribution Machine on the Kitt Peak 2.1-m telescope (SEDM-KP).
+The SEDM-KP team thanks the National Science Foundation and the National Optical-Infrared Astronomy Research Laboratory for making the Kitt Peak 2.1-m telescope available.
+SEDM-KP is supported by the Heising Simons Foundation under Grant No. 2021-2612, titled "The SEDM Kitt Peak Project," and a collaboration including current partners Caltech, University of Minnesota, the University of Maryland/NASA-Goddard, Northwestern University, and the Space Telescope Science Institute.

 If you use IFU data please cite: `Rigault, Neill, Walters, et al. 2019, A&A, 627, A115 <https://ui.adsabs.harvard.edu/abs/2019A%26A...627A.115R/abstract>`_.

 Many people were involved.
 A partial list of current members of the team are: